KooroshSadri/KooroshSadri.github.io/_pages/cv.md

   * During the 1-2 years, I was an active member of a study group focusing on high dimensional statistics.
 [This](https://teias.institute/statistics-reading-group/) is a webpage that (partially) covers the group's activities.

 * Spring 2017: Teaching Assistant, SUT
-  * Signals and Systems (undergraduate course)
+  * Signals and Systems
   * Duties included: Recitation Sessions, HW Design and Grading
   * Course Instructor: Prof. Hamid Aghajan

 -Miscellaneous-
 -----

+* Fall 2015 - Present: Physics Olympiad Teacher
+  * Teaching Olympiad Content at Several Top-Tier High Schools in Tehran (Cf. Awards and Honors)

 * Sep 2021 - Dec 2021: Financial Math Intern, [Kuknos Company](https://kuknos.ir/)
   * Kuknos is an Iranian company issuing, marketing and trading both domestic and international cryptocurrencies.

-* Jul 2017: Local Guide
+* Jul 2017: Local Guide, Volunteer
   * The 2017 International Olympiad for Informatics (IOI) was held in Tehran, Iran.
-I served as the local guide for the Belarusian team during the week-long event.
+I served as a local guide during the week-long event.

 Languages
 =====